Trade · Environment · Development

 Illegal Mining, Weather, and Firm Adaptation: Evidence from Ghana's Galamsey Zones

-In Progress Michael Danquah & Emmanuel Quarshie
+In Progress with Michael Danquah & Emmanuel Quarshie

 Blackouts, Consumption Smoothing, and Adaptation Mechanisms in African Households